DescriptionUniversity of Colorado Denver l Anschutz Medical Campus

 - One year of college coursework (30 semester hours).

-- Must possess a current Colorado P.O.S.T. basic certification at employment start date.
+- Must be able to obtain a current Colorado P.O.S.T. basic certification within 60 days of application

 - Colorado law requires that candidates for state government jobs be residents of Colorado at the time of application.